- About DCC

 What tutors don’t do:

 Check our website for our current hours.

-Yes, the printers may be used for printing assignments (such as papers, graphs, presentations, etc.).
+Yes, the printer may be used for printing assignments (such as papers, graphs, presentations, etc.).
 If you wish to print a PowerPoint faculty lecture, guidelines which are posted in the lab must be followed.
-There is a color printer which may be used for the final draft of an assignment if color is required.

 Yes, textbooks and graphing calculators may be borrowed for use in the lab.
-TI-84 calculators may be borrowed for tests.
+TI-84 calculators may be borrowed for tests once a semester.